marcelo-de-santana/jubas-backend-legacy/README.md

 - Nodemon

 ### About
-Completion of course work of the Information Systems Graduation
+This project was completed as part of the coursework for the Information Systems Graduation program.